Ritz Crackers salmonella recall: 6 products to avoid right now

 If you’ve been thinking of putting [turkey] on the Ritz [cracker], maybe don’t.

 Mondelez Global, the manufacturer of Ritz Crackers, has announced a voluntary recall of some varieties of its products due to possible salmonella contamination.
-Apparently the culprit is the whey powder, which has been recalled by the whey supplier due to the “potential presence” of salmonella.
+Apparently, the culprit is the whey powder, which has been recalled by the whey supplier due to the “potential presence” of salmonella.

 Mondelez says that no one has complained of illness, and the company is embarking on the recall as a precaution.
 The recall affects the following products: